 Generative AI search and features like Google’s AI Overviews are rapidly reshaping how users find and interact with content—especially as summary-based results rise.
 While traditional search (particularly Google) remains dominant, the hidden power of AI answers is already disrupting click-through rates and organic traffic.
+For content creators and SEOs, this is still a decisive moment as optimising for visibility now requires adjusting strategies for AI-powered platforms, not just classic SERPs.
+In this guide, you’ll learn how to optimise content for AI-driven search engines, increase citation potential, and maintain visibility in the era of generative search.

 Key Statistics About This Topic